superc-lang/scc/README.md

 ##### Disclaimer on the term 'standard C'!

-By the term 'standard C compliant', what do I mean? ... actually I don't even know what anyone means by that term, because it's ambiguous!
-Do you mean the original K&R C?
-ANSI C?
-ISO C90?
-C95?
-C99?
-C11?
-C17?
-C2x?
-Or a particular compiler implementation?
+Q: By the term 'standard C compliant', what do I mean?\

-But besides the various C 'standards', which often introduce or deprecate features, which immediately creates a moving target, the compilers themselves implement compiler specific extensions and features which are not always compatible with each other or 'the standard'.

-Although I might have a 100% '*compliant*' parser for GCC, and I want it to be 100% 'standard C' compliant; there is actually NO compiler on the planet which is 100% 'standard C' compliant, because 'standard C' doesn't actually exist (without ambiguity); it means different things to different people at different times and in different contexts.
-You could say that your compiler is C11 compliant, but the 'C standard' is a moving target and always evolving.
-So what was once a 'C compliant' compiler, might no longer be compliant with 'the latest C standard'.
+A: I mean that this compiler was originally based on the C11 specification, but needed many enhancements and extensions to be compatible with GCC generated output; which includes many of it's own compiler specific extensions, even to the standard C syntax.

-So, this is a 'best effort' attempt to support as many variations of the 'C standard' and C compilers as possible!
-I'm not there yet though!
-I just support GCC for now, but I would like to support at least GCC, Clang, MSVC, PCC, TCC and LCC in the future.
+This is a 'best effort' attempt to support as many variations and extensions to the 'standard C' syntax, and as many C compilers as possible!
+I'm not there yet!
+Currently I only support GCC, but I would like to support at least GCC, Clang, MSVC, PCC, TCC and LCC in the future.

-Once the language and compiler matures, I would welcome the input from **any** compiler devs to help me make it more compatible with their compilers.
+So I welcome the input from **any** compiler devs to help me make it more compatible with their compilers.

 ## How does it work?

 * The Super C Compiler `scc` calls GCC to pre-process your source file (expanding macros `#include`, `#define`, `#if` etc.).
-* The first step creates a new `.sc.i` file, which contains the pre-processed Super C source code;
+* The first step creates a new file; `<filename>.sc.i` which contains the expanded Super C source code;
-* The `.sc.i` file is loaded into the Super C compiler which creates a Super C AST;
+* The Super C compiler creates an AST (abstract syntax tree) from the `<filename>.sc.i` file;
-* The Super C AST is converted into a standard C AST; (the most important step)
+* The Super C AST is converted into a 'standard C' AST; (the actual conversion and most important step)
-* From the standard C AST we generage a new `.i` file with the final standard C compliant code;
+* From the standard C AST we generage a new `.i` file with the final standard C compliant source code;
-* The `.i` file is finally compiled by GCC into the final binary;
+* The source code generated from the `.i` file is compiled by GCC into the final binary;
 * The `.i` extension on files indicates to GCC that the file has already been preprocessed, so GCC skips that step;
 * You will need to refer to the `.i` file during debugging, because GCC will be generating syntax errors from it!
 * If you compiled a standard C file there would be nothing extra to convert.

 So the Super C compiler is technically a source-to-source transpiler.

-Currently, GCC is the only fully tested compiler, since most of my effort has been directed at the actual language features, and not compiler integration.
-But I fully intend to support multiple compilers, any help or suggestions from the compiler devs are welcome.
+Currently, GCC is the only fully tested compiler, since most of my effort has been directed at the actual language features and design, and not compiler integration.
+But I fully intend to support multiple compilers, any help or suggestions from other compiler devs are welcome.

 ## New Keywords